petermanchester1987/verse-one-code-test/MYAPPROACH.md

 I could find the value from the keys of the product.countInStock, but it took a little figuring out to find the best way to put that into a drop down option.

+I then had to make an add to basket handler function that would change the state as the user entered info.

+I was struggling to remember how to redirect a user to the next part of the shopping basket process, but had used 'history' to do it in a previous build, so tried that out.
+I got that successfully redirecting and couldnt work out how to be able to go to the shoppng basket without having to have something in it, until I realised I just needed to add a ? to then end of my
+Route query string in App.js

 # Extras

 I would have loved to have implemented some more Tests.
 I have used Mocha and Chai (after learning about them in Codecademy Pro but am still learning TDD and BDD) but never used Jest,